 Fluorescence microscopy is to light microscopy what color TV is to a shadow puppet play.
-Basically, light microscopy transmits light through a sample to obtain an image based on the absorption or refraction of light in that sample.
-In contrast, fluorescence microscopy detects light (fluorescence) that is transmitted back by the sample.
+Light microscopy transmits light through a sample to obtain an image based on the absorption or refraction of light in that sample.
+In contrast, fluorescence microscopy detects light (fluorescence) transmitted back by the sample.

 Aided by its wide range of applications with relatively few requirements, fluorescence microscopy has long been an essential tool in biological research.
-This article will illuminate the basics about how fluorescence is generated and detected in the fluorescence microscope.
-It will also give you an overview about how you can use this technique in your research.
+This article will illuminate how fluorescence is generated and detected in the fluorescence microscope.
+It will also give you an overview of how to use this technique in your research.

-The excited high-energy state, however, is unstable and the electron will quickly (i.e., nanoseconds) revert to its ground state.
-In order to fit into its ground energy state, the energy previously absorbed must now be dissipated.
+The excited high-energy state, however, is unstable, and the electron will quickly (i.e., nanoseconds) revert to its ground state.
+To fit into its ground energy state, the energy previously absorbed must now be dissipated.
 This is done mostly (but not entirely!) as fluorescence.
 Due to this “mostly”, the emitted photon has a somewhat longer wavelength (lower energy) than the photon that excited the fluorophore.
 This process is known as emission.

-A fluorophore can absorb and emit photons with a range of wavelengths (as excitation and emission spectra, Figure 2).
+A fluorophore can absorb and emit photons with various wavelengths (as excitation and emission spectra, Figure 2).
 However, all fluorophores have peak wavelengths of excitation and emission depending on their chemical structure.
 The difference between the excitation and emission wavelengths is termed the Stokes shift.
 This is what makes fluorescence detectable above the background in a fluorescence microscope.

-Fluorophores literally come in all shapes, sizes and colors and they can visualize a plethora of biological molecules, structures and phenomenon – including everything from ions to whole organisms, live or fixated.
+Fluorophores come in all shapes, sizes, and colors.
+They can visualize many biological molecules, structures, and phenomena—including everything from ions to whole organisms, live or fixated.

-Short of your sample being naturally auto-fluorescent (e.g., chlorophylls in plant tissue), immunostaining of fixated samples probably allows the easiest and most tailored approach to fluorescence microscopy of your sample.
-The fluorophore in this case is a fluorescent molecule conjugated to an antibody.
+Short of your sample being naturally autofluorescent (e.g., chlorophylls in plant tissue), immunostaining of fixated samples probably allows the easiest and most tailored approach to fluorescence microscopy of your sample.
+The fluorophore, in this case, is a fluorescent molecule conjugated with an antibody.
 Virtually all the colors of the rainbow are available—just take your pick.